Long-distance continuous-variable quantum key distribution with feasible physical noiseless linear amplifiers: Security analysis

 In fact, by expanding the CM~(\ref{eq: GammaAB|p}) in the long-distance regime where $T\ll 1$ up to the first order in $T$, we have:

 corresponding to the CM of a GG02 scheme with transmissivity $g^2 T$, consistently with the ideal case.
-Moreover, the success probabilities read
+The success probabilities read

 and, being $P_{\b}(g) \le P_{\a} (g)$, we have $K_{\b}(g) \le K_{\a} (g)$.
 In turn, a quantum efficiency $\eta\le 1$ only reduces the success probability and rescales the KGR, without preventing long-distance secure communication.
-On the contrary, in the short-distance regime where $T \approx 1$ or, equivalently, $\kappa d \ll 1$, the CM~(\ref{eq: GammaAB|p}) does not get the form of Eq.~(\ref{eq: Gamma_GG02}) and the KGR turns out to be negative, inhibiting secure communication.

-For completeness, we report the optimized modulations in the bottom panel of Fig.~\ref{fig:03-KGR-Nopt}.
+For completeness, we report the (input) optimized modulations in the bottom panel of Fig.~\ref{fig:03-KGR-Nopt}.
 Despite the different behaviour at small distances, for large $d$ all the protocols converge to the same asymptotic value, not depending on $\epsilon$.
 Numerical calculations have also shown that $V_{\rm opt}^{(\p)}(g)$ does not depend on the quantum efficiency.